 If you’ve clicked on this link to find more information on how to prepare for your engagement session… You’ve come to the right place!

 I love engagement sessions for so many reasons.
 Placing two people in love, in front of my camera really inspires me to create romantic and beautiful photos.
 Doing an engagement session with me lets you see who I am and how I shoot.
 When you have the chance to work with your chosen photographer you get used to being in front of the camera.
 After we all get to know each other you will be much more comfortable and this means one less thing to stress about prior to your big day!
 Engagement sessions are also fun because you can totally personalize the theme to many the shoot all about you as a couple.
 We can personalize your shoot in many ways such as: picking a location that suits you, choosing a great outfit, and bringing special props along if you feel they would add to your look.
+My favourite locations are beaches, parks, and fields.
+I personally prefer natural looking backgrounds.
+I really don’t like shooting in the city on busy streets because pedestrians, cars and signs can be distracting to shoot around (think constant photo bombing and questions from people walking by).

 What should I wear?